AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Amoxiclav 1 2 5 mg /31, 25 mg /5 ml powder for oral suspension

-Anhydrous citric acid, sodium citrate, microcrystalline cellulose, carmellose, sodium benzoate, xanthan gum, colloidal anhydrous silica, silica, strawberry flavor, sodium saccharin, mannitol.
+Anhydrous citric acid, sodium citrate, microcrystalline cellulose, carmellose, sodium benzoate, xanthan gum, colloidal anhydrous silica, silicon dioxide, strawberry flavor, saccharin sodium, mannitol.

 Amoxiclav 250 mg /62.5 mg /5 ml powder for oral suspension

-Anhydrous citric acid, sodium citrate, microcrystalline cellulose, carmellose, sodium benzoate, xanthan gum, colloidal anhydrous silica, silica, cherry flavor, sodium saccharin, mannitol.
+Anhydrous citric acid, sodium citrate, microcrystalline cellulose, carmellose, sodium benzoate, xanthan gum, colloidal anhydrous silica, silicon dioxide, cherry flavor, saccharin sodium, mannitol.

-What A moxiclav looks like and what is in the package
+What A- moxiclav looks like and contents of the pack

-Pack containing vial of 25 mg powder for preparation of 100 ml oral suspension (measuring device included).
+Pack containing a vial of 25 mg powder for preparation of 100 ml oral suspension (measuring device provided).

 Lek Pharmaceuticals dd Verovškova 57, Ljubljana, Slovenia